Using Nvidia vGPU on Proxmox VE

 echo -e "[Service]\nEnvironment=LD_PRELOAD=/opt/vgpu_unlock-rs/target/release/libvgpu_unlock_rs.so" > /etc/systemd/system/nvidia-vgpu-mgr.service.d/vgpu_unlock.conf

-If you're using a GPU such as the Tesla series that already supports vGPU, disable the unlock feature to avoid unnecessary complexity
+If you are using a graphics card that natively supports vGPU, such as the Tesla series, disable the unlock feature to avoid unnecessary complexity.

 echo "unlock = false" > /etc/vgpu_unlock/config.toml

-Load Required Kernel Modules and Blacklist Unneeded Ones
+Load Required Kernel Modules and Blacklist Unnecessary Ones

-vGPU will require vfio, vfio_iommu_type1, vfio_pcivfio_virqfd these kernel modules
+vGPU operation requires vfio, vfio_iommu_type1, vfio_pcivfio_virqfd these kernel modules.

 echo -e "vfio\nvfio_iommu_type1\nvfio_pci\nvfio_virqfd" >> /etc/modules